 How to get help to pay for support

-Depending on the type of help we need there are a few things to think about here.
+Depending on the type of help we need, there are some key things to think about here.

-Social Services - as mentioned above a financial assessment will determine what help is available.
-If eligible, care can be arranged and cared for directly or a personal budget, via direct payments to care providers can be agreed.
+Social Services - as mentioned above, a financial assessment will determine what help is available.
+If we're eligible, care can be arranged directly or through a personal budget (funded by the council), via direct payments.
+This can be paid to care providers, once agreements have been placed.

 For support for children and young people with additional needs - Contact